 - 6. Double-space manuscript (text, figure legends, and references) with unjustified (ragged) right margins.

 - 7. Check all references for accuracy and completeness.
 Put references in proper format in numerical order, making sure each is cited in the text.

 - 8. When submitting figures electronically, see instructions in Guidelines for Figures.

-- 9. Provide a structured abstract for all reports of original data, reviews (including meta-analyses), consensus statements, and case report/case series.
+- 9. Provide a structured abstract for all reports of original data, reviews (including meta-analyses), and consensus statements.

 - 10. Submit written permission from each individual identified as a source for personal communication to allow citation of that communication.

 - 11. Informed consent forms for identifiable patient descriptions, photographs, and pedigrees (see Patient Consent Form) are required upon request.
 Do not submit photographs with bars across the eyes.